flutter/flutter/packages/flutter/README.md

  - Install the `adb` tool from the [Android SDK](https://developer.android.com/sdk/installing/index.html?pkg=tools):
   - Mac: `brew install android-platform-tools`
   - Linux: `sudo apt-get install android-tools-adb`
+    - If the version of `adb` provided by your Linux distribution is too old, you might need to (install the Android SDK manually)[https://developer.android.com/sdk/installing/index.html?pkg=tools].

  - Enable developer mode on your device by visiting `Settings > About phone` and tapping the `Build number` field five times.